pprometey/che-dev-blog/che-dev-blog/devops/guides/sgs/Obsidian + Quartz + Cloudflare Pages (en).md

 Build command | `mkdir -p quartz/content && find che-dev-blog -mindepth 1 -maxdepth 1 -exec mv {} quartz/content/ \; && cd quartz && npm install && npx quartz build`
 Build output directory | `quartz/public`

+  > **Important**: In the Build command option, replace che-dev-blog with the name of the folder containing your Obsidian vault.

 - Press Save and deploy.

 Your site will be deployed in about a minute.
 The site will be available at: <https://chernyavsky.pages.dev>.
-The code for this project is on GitHub: https://github.com/pprometey/che-dev-blog
+The code for this project is on GitHub: <https://github.com/pprometey/che-dev-blog>

 From now on, every time you push changes to the main branch on GitHub, Cloudflare Pages will rebuild and update your site automatically.